GrahamSH-LLK/help/errors.md

 # errors
-## 501 Error
+## Error Codes:
-This site isn't configured in the modules.json file
+Most Errors Codes Are Just HTTP status codes with an extra description.
-## Other XXX Errors
+### This Site Doesn't exist error:
-This is an error that probally isn't caused by wgytcraft
+This site is not set up for use with wgytcraft.cf